300+ Black Friday sales you can shop right now

 - Kendra Scott: Save 30% on most items, and get 25% off on fine jewelry and sterling silver collections now through November 30.

-- Kiehl’s: Snag 25% off all purchases in-store and online plus a complimentary full-size gift with purchase of $125 or more.
+- Kiehl’s: Snag 25% off all purchases in-store and online, plus get a complimentary full-size gift with purchase of $125 or more.
 All you have to do is use the code CYBER.

 - Levi’s: Shop Levi’s Indigo Friday for 40% off sitewide and free shipping when you use code BLUESTREAK.